Skip to Content

 Anna Moneymaker/Getty Images via CNN Newsource

-By Michael Williams, CNN
+By Michael Williams and Kevin Liptak, CNN

-Later in the afternoon, they will both travel to the Pentagon in Arlington, Virginia, for another wreath laying ceremony.
+Biden and Harris later traveled to the Pentagon in Arlington, Virginia, for another wreath laying ceremony.

 Minnesota Gov. Tim Walz, the Democratic nominee for vice president, will also attend an event to commemorate the anniversary.
 His office did not say where the event will take place.